Robert Parish: Boston Celtics (1980–1994)

 Heading into the 1980 NBA draft, the Boston Celtics lost Dave Cowens to retirement and had Larry Bird ready to start his second NBA season.
-The Celtics held the number-one overall pick in the draft.
+The Celtics held the number one overall pick in the draft.

 On June 9, 1980, in a pre-draft trade, Celtics president Red Auerbach dealt the top overall pick and an additional first-round pick to the Warriors for Parish and the Warriors' first-round pick, the third overall.
 With that pick, the Celtics chose Kevin McHale.
 The Warriors then selected Joe Barry Carroll with the first pick.

 Reflecting on the trade after his retirement, Parish said, "I was surprised initially.
-But once I hung up from the Warriors after they called me and told me I was being traded to the Boston Celtics, I cheered and I jumped up and down ... because I went from the (penitentiary) to the penthouse, in my opinion. ...
-That was what was so rewarding about being with the Celtics because they were all about team.
-You play for the name on the front of the jersey, not the name on the back of the jersey.
-So it was refreshing for me because that's my mentality, with the players I was playing with (in Golden State), I could not get them to understand the benefits and the rewards of playing together.
-They didn't get it for whatever reason.
+But once I hung up from the Warriors after they called me and told me I was being traded to the Boston Celtics, I cheered and I jumped up and down ... because I went from the (penitentiary) to the penthouse, in my opinion...
 Being traded to the Celtics changed the trajectory of my career."

-Completing the trade gave the Celtics an imposing front court consisting of Bird, Parish, Cedric Maxwell and McHale.
-Playing 14 years with the Celtics from 1980 to 1994, Parish won three NBA titles (1981, 1984 and 1986), teaming with Bird and power forward McHale.
-The trio came to be known as "The Big Three", and are regarded as one of the greatest front courts in NBA history; all three were named to the NBA's 50th Anniversary All-Time Team.
+Playing 14 years with the Celtics from 1980 to 1994, Parish won three NBA titles (1981, 1984 and 1986) while teamed with Bird and McHale.
+The trio came to be known as "The Big Three", and is regarded as one of the greatest frontcourts in NBA history.
+Parish, Bird, and McHale were all named to the NBA's 50th Anniversary All-Time Team.

+Parish was nicknamed "the Chief" after the fictitious Chief Bromden, a silent, giant Native American character in the film One Flew Over the Cuckoo's Nest.
+According to Parish, former Celtics forward Cedric Maxwell gave him this nickname because of his stoic nature.

+Parish was named to the All-NBA Second Team in 1981–82 and to the All-NBA Third Team in 1988–89.

 Parish is the Celtics' all-time leader in blocked shots (1,703), offensive rebounds (3,450), and defensive rebounds (7,601).
-Bill Russell remains the team's career leader in total rebounds, as offensive and defensive rebounds were not tabulated separately prior to the 1973–1974 season.

 In 14 seasons and 1106 games with the Celtics, Parish averaged a double-double of 16.5 points, 10.0 rebounds and 1.5 blocks, shooting 55.2% from the floor.

 Charlotte Hornets (1994–1996)

-August 4, 1994, Parish left the Celtics and signed as an unrestricted free agent with the Charlotte Hornets, at age 41.

-Parish played two seasons with the Hornets, playing as a backup to Alonzo Mourning.
+On August 4, 1994, at age 41, Parish left the Celtics and signed as an unrestricted free agent with the Charlotte Hornets.
+Parish spent two seasons with the Hornets, playing as a backup to Alonzo Mourning for the 1994-95 season, and starting 34 games during the 1995-96 season.